 The following table details the Group's trade and other receivables exposed to credit risk with aging analysis and impairment provided for thereon.
 Amounts are considered 'past due' when the debt has not been settled with the terms and conditions agreed between the Group and the customer or counterparty to the transaction.
-Receivables that are past due are assessed for impairment by ascertaining the debtors and are provided for where there are specific circumstances indicating that the debt may not be fully repaid to the Group.
+The Group uses a provision matrix to calculate expected credit losses (ECLs) for trade receivables using historical observed default rates and regularly calibrates for forecast changes in economic conditions.